 Stress — Employees who deal with anxiety often feel stressed because they think their job status is unknown or unpredictable.

 Resistance — Such comes from the fear of the unknown.
 Such employees feel they don’t get encouraging feedback from their seniors; hence, they build conflict.
 They resist change or refuse to participate or go into isolation.

 Uncertainty — Employees dealing with fear and work-related concerns often feel overwhelmed.
 The fear of losing a job, salary cut, retrenchment, and reduced benefits make them doubt the future of the company.

 2. Poor Communication

-When employees don’t understand the company’s values, mission, and vision, it can result in trust issues and consequently reduced efficiency.
+When employees don’t understand the company’s vision, mission, and core values, it can result in trust issues and consequently reduced efficiency.
 Lack of information is the leading cause of poor communication at the workplace.
 Some employers and seniors keep junior staff in the dark about the company’s to secrets or fear to explain the mandate of the company clearly; in such cases, speculations, mistrust, and go-slow arise.

-Also, bad business ethics and behaviours in the workplace can directly result in disjointed communication.
-Understanding these principles and actions from the get go is a significant step in countering these effects especially demoralising employees.
+Also, bad business ethics and behaviors in the workplace can directly result in disjointed communication.
+Understanding these principles and actions from the get go is a significant step in countering these effects especially demoralizing employees.
 Poor communication weakens the fabric of employee motivation and relationships.